mathjs vs ndarray vs numeric

 • Write unit tests for the function in ./test/unit-tests/function/arithmetic/myNewFunction.test.js.

 • Write the necessary TypeScript definitions for the new function in ./types/index.d.ts, and write tests for it in ./test/typescript-tests/testTypes.ts.
-This is described in ./types/EXPLANATION.md.
+This is described in ./types/EXPLANATION.md -- make sure to read that page, as Typescript definitions must be added in multiple places in the code.

 • Ensure the code style is ok by running npm run lint (run npm run format to fix the code style automatically).